The Rules of Arbitration

-A. In domestic arbitrations the time limit of the arbitration referred to the Arbitration Centre is three month from the date of acceptance of the Arbitrator and notice to the parties thereof, unless the parties have agreed otherwise.
+A. In domestic arbitrations the time limit of the arbitration referred to the Arbitration center is three month from the date of acceptance of the Arbitrator and notice to the parties thereof, unless the parties have agreed otherwise.
 The extension of the said time limit, even repeatedly is possible with the agreement of the parties, provided that a new time limit is fixed.
-The parties may confer the right to extend the time limit of arbitration to the Arbitrator or delegate such light the Arbitration Centre.
+The parties may confer the right to extend the time limit of arbitration to the Arbitrator or delegate such right to the Arbitration Center.

-Note- In the event that a member of the panel of arbitrators resigns or does not participates at the hearings for tow consecutive times or refrains to make decision, the two other members shall examine the case and make an award and if there is no agreement of votes between the two members, the Arbitration Centre shall in accordance with these Rules appoint an arbitrator instead of the resigning, absent or withdrawing arbitrator, unless the parties have agreed otherwise.
+Note: In the event that a member of the panel of arbitrators resigns or does not participates at the hearings for two consecutive times or refrains to make decision, the two other members shall examine the case and make an award and if there is no agreement of votes between the two members, the Arbitration center shall in accordance with these Rules appoint an arbitrator instead of the resigning, absent or withdrawing arbitrator, unless the parties have agreed otherwise.

 A. The arbitration award shall be in writing and shall be signed by the Arbitrator.
 If there is more than one arbitrator, signature by a majority is sufficient, provided that the reasons for absent of the signature of any other member(s) are stated in the award.
 The dissenting or concurring opinion of any arbitrator shall be enclosed to the arbitration award, unless otherwise agreed by the parties.